digitalchalk/dcwoo/README.md

 DigitalChalk WooCommerce Plugin (dcwoo)
 ========================================

+### DISCLAIMER

+This plugin is provided AS-IS.
+Due to differences and updates to the WooCommerce system, this plugin is not officially supported by DigitalChalk, and should be used only as an example of integration.
+Any changes required to this plugin to make it work with your particular installation is your responsibility.
+We encourage you to fork this project and modify it to work with your own system.

 ### Assumptions

 This plugin provides an integration between DigitalChalk and WooCommerce inside a WordPress site.
 It is assumed that you have installed WordPress and the WooCommerce plugin prior to installing this plugin.